使用警語:中文譯文來源為 Google 翻譯,僅供參考,實際內容請以英文原文為主

 The increase was primarily attributed to research and development expenses associated with our MM120 and MM402 programs.

+In closing, I'm incredibly proud of the progress we have made over the past year at MindMed.
 We believe MM120 is uniquely positioned to potentially offer a novel and highly differentiated treatment option for people living with brain health disorders.

 None of our progress would have been possible without the dedication of our exceptional team.
+I want to thank them for their continued efforts and commitment to our mission.

 With that, I'd like to thank you all again for joining us today, and the team and I are happy to take your questions.